 The Center coordinates efforts among three partnering entities, Penn State York faculty, local and global corporate partners, and Penn State York students nominated by their faculty.
-The end result is the creation of a tool box of skills for each student designed to support the host company’s culture and the unique demands of their particular workplace.
+The end result is the creation of a tool box of skills designed to prepare students to enter the workforce equipped to make immediate and meaningful contributions, regardless of their vocations.

 The Guiding Vision

 Believing that companies in the York region face a need for college graduates with well-honed critical thinking and leadership skills, Donald Graham provided the program’s guiding vision.
 Watch the video above to learn what he has to say about entrepreneurialism.